-The predominant explanatory models of family violence, domestic violence and intimate partner violence that are widely used in research, government policy, the services sector and in broader society, are both binary gendered and heteronormative.
-These models exclusively focus on “the most dominant pattern of violence occurring in the home: the gender-specific dynamics of violence perpetrated by men against women” (Victorian Health Promotion Foundation, 2011).
+The dominant models for explaining family violence, domestic violence and intimate partner violence are both binary gendered and heteronormative.
+These models widely used in research, government policy, the services sector and broader society, focus exclusively on “the most dominant pattern of violence occurring in the home: the gender-specific dynamics of violence perpetrated by men against women” (Victorian Health Promotion Foundation, 2011).
 While this focus on the unequal power relationships between men and women accurately describes the majority of family violence occurring in Australia, it also serves to exclude, hide or disregard the dynamics of violence in same-sex relationships, relationships involving heterosexual trans people, or those involving non-binary and/or intersex people.
 We would argue that many LGBTIQ+ people do not identify what they are experiencing or have experienced as family violence due to the general lack of recognition of its existence in same-sex or gender diverse relationships (Leonard et al. 2006).

 We can run single or multi-session workshops.
 Research shows that education programs are more effective in changing attitudes, beliefs and behaviours when they run over multiple sessions.
 Our facilitators also prefer multi-session workshops as they give space for participants to develop deeper critical thinking skills, and provide an opportunity to talk in depth about the topics.
 We recognise that it can be hard to find time to incorporate multiple workshops into your curriculum or program, and we are able to adapt our workshops to fit into the time you have available.
 At a minimum our workshops run for 90 minutes.
 We design workshops specifically to address the needs of schools/organisations/groups/young people, and take into account the time requirements of the workshops, and the age of the participants.